department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/standard-claim.md

     description: ""
 ---

-If you'd like us to help you gather evidence (supporting documents like doctor's reports and medical test results) to support your disability benefits claim, you should file a standard claim.
+If you'd like us to help you gather evidence (supporting documents like a doctor's report and medical test results) to support your disability benefits claim, please file a standard claim.

 With a standard claim, we'll get your permission to gather any needed evidence for you.
 This may include medical records from:
 - Your non-VA doctor